 Early Career Teaching and Learning Program

 Continue to enhance your teaching by participating in the Early Career Teaching and Learning Program within the first five years you are an instructor or faculty member.
 Through discussion, practice, and reflection in cross-disciplinary large and small group interactions, you'll work to deepen your understanding of student learning and broaden teaching strategies with your courses in mind.
+We encourage participants to be teaching while enrolled in this program.

 Large Group Sessions include pre-work, engagement in an interactive workshop, and teaching activities.
 Topics include: